fabio914/RealityMixer/Additional-instructions.md

 </opencv_storage>
 ```

-(This is assuming a resolution of 960x720.
-If this aspect ratio does not match that of your device, then the image will be off.
-Adjust accordingly.)
+This file is assuming a resolution of 960x720.
+If this aspect ratio does not match that of your device's camera, then the image will be off.
+Ideally, you would need to know the resolution and aspect ration of your device and adjust `image_width`, `image_height`, and `camera_matrix`.

 4. Navigate to the `files` directory of the game you want to record and paste the `mrc.xml` file there.